German passport: Dual citizenship

-The travel freedom of German citizens
+Visa requirements map

 Visa requirements for German citizens are administrative entry restrictions by the authorities of other states placed on citizens of Germany.
-As of 19 September 2022, German citizens had visa-free or visa-on-arrival access to 190 countries and territories, ranking the German passport third in the world and first in Europe and the EU in terms of travel freedom (tied with the Spanish passport) according to the Henley Passport Index.
+As of 9 January 2024, German citizens had visa-free or visa on arrival access to 194 countries and territories.
+Ranking the German passport 1st in terms of travel freedom (tied with the passports of France, Italy, Japan, Singapore, and Spain), and tied with the greatest access of all European Union member states along with France, Italy, and Spain, according to the Henley Passport Index.

 German citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.